10 Tips to Remember When Staining a Deck

 Watch the Video!

-See Jodi and me in action doing her deck!
+See Jodi and me in action staining her deck!

 Have you ever stained a deck??
-What are some of your favorite tips and tools to get the job done easily?
+What are some of your favorite tips and tools for staining your deck easily and quickly?